 In here lies a cave that displays an impressive pavilion appearing structure as well as beams and ceiling in the shrine.
 In the courtyard, you will find a stone linga with a Tulsi Vrindavan as well as a Nandi bull image.
 There is another cave that is mostly used as a shelter during the time of rain.
 The passage to this cave is a complicated one.

 7. Bamanbudo Waterfalls

-You might have visited the famous dudhasagar waterfall several times while on your trip to Goa but you have surely not tried out this enchanting place, here is the chance to give a try this monsoon
+You might have visited the famous Dudh Sagar waterfall several times while on your trip to Goa but you have surely not tried out this enchanting place, here is the chance to give a try this monsoon

 Once you reach the waterfall you will not regret the efforts you took.
-It’s very small waterfall with the tiny pond at the bottom where you can swim and bath.
+It’s a very small waterfall with a tiny pond at the bottom where you can swim and bathe.
 The bubble lake is situated just before the journey to the waterfall.
-Though it is still mysterious as how the bubble comes out from the water but the villagers consider this place as holy and you were not allowed to have bath in this water.
+Though it is still mysterious as to how the bubble comes out from the water the villagers consider this place as holy and you were not allowed to have baths in this water.

 9. Sarzora lake (Google Location)

 Sarzora Lake is one of the most secluded and romantic places in Goa.
 You might be mistaken yourself being in Europe when you look at the view surrounded to this bit of a neglected place in Goa.
 Situated approximately 8 KM away from the nearest city of Margao and around 2KM from famous village Chinchinim, in south Goa.